 ● Abstract deadline October 1.
 Submission details below.

-● The primary contact person for abstracts which are selected for virtual posters will be required to register
+● The primary contact person for abstracts which are selected for virtual posters will be required to

-for the conference (either virtual or live).
+register for the virtual conference.

 ● Submitted abstracts must conform to abstract guidelines listed below.

 ● Include the corresponding author’s name, mailing address, telephone number and preferred email

 ● Electronic submission of scanned abstracts (i.e. image data files) and faxed submissions are not

 ● Maximum of two abstracts per submitting author.

 Abstracts which do not meet the guidelines below will not be considered:

 ● The abstract should provide a brief and concise idea of your main arguments and conclusions.

 ● Body of abstract should be no greater than 250 words, clear, descriptive, and self-explanatory.